mehulagg/gitlab_test/doc/development/documentation/feature_flags.md

 - If the feature can be enabled per project, add the [per-project information](#features-enabled-per-project).
 Otherwise, do not say anything about this.
 - Say whether it's recommended for production use.
 - Document how to enable and disable it.
+- Add a warning to the user saying that the feature is disabled.

 For example, for a feature disabled by default, disabled on GitLab.com, and not ready for production use: